freeCodeCamp/guide/src/pages/csharp/class/index.md

 ---
 ## Class

 A class is a prototype or blueprint from which objects are created.
 In C#, the class is defined by using the keyword class.
-A class is used to combine together some methods,properties,fields,events,delegates and methods into a single unit.
+A class is used to combine together some methods, properties, fields, events, and delegates into a single unit.
 A class may contain nested classes too.
-eg: consider the case of Employee Class below:
+#### Example: Consider the case of Employee Class below:

 ```csharp
 using System;